Hacken Lee: Early years: 1980s

 Lee was brought up in a middle-class family.
 He lived in Arts Mansion in Happy Valley during his teenage years.
 He studied in Pun U Association Primary School (1974-1980) and Wah Yan College, Hong Kong (1980-1987).

 After his HKCEE in 1985, he entered the TVB new talent show along with Alex To, William So, Vivian Chow and Grasshopper, though he was unable to make it into the top 15 finalists.
 He then participated in the Second Hong Kong 19 District Singing Contest in 1985, a competition which he won with his rendition of Alan Tam's song "Love in the Fog" (霧之戀).
 He was subsequently offered a contract with PolyGram Records.

 Lee however continued his studies at Wah Yan College while singing part-time.
-He turned full-time in summer 1987 after failing to gain a university place due to poor HKALE results.
+He turned full-time in the summer of 1987 after failing to gain a university place due to poor HKALE results.

 His debut EP Hacken Lee EP sold less than 10,000 copies.
 Symbol of Destiny was released in 1987.
 His musical popularity lacking, he gained recognition by starring in TVB dramas in the late 1980s, especially the youth drama series "Teenage No More" (不再少年時), for which he also sang the theme song.
-In 1989, his song "Unchanged in Lifetime", the theme song of ATV's Cantonese version of the drama series "Blue Moon," won both RTHK "Top Ten Chinese Gold Songs Awards" and "TVB Jade Solid Gold Awards."
+In 1989, his song "Unchanged in Lifetime", the theme song of ATV's Cantonese version of the drama series "Blue Moon," won both the RTHK "Top Ten Chinese Gold Songs Awards" and "TVB Jade Solid Gold Awards."